jax-ml/jax-ai-stack/docs/source/JAX_visualizing_models_metrics.md

   return image
 ```

-Whereas previously the example displays the training data snapshot in the notebook, here we stash it in the tensorboard images.
-If a given training is to be repeated many, many times it can save space to stash the training data information as its own run and skip this step for each subsequent training, provided the input is static.
-Note that this pattern uses the writer in a `with` context manager.
-We are able to step into and out of this type of context through the run without losing the same file/folder experiment.
+We'll use the `SummaryWriter` in a `with` context manager, to step in and out of this type of context through the run.

+[tf.summary](https://www.tensorflow.org/api_docs/python/tf/summary) has several functions to log different types of information.
+Here, use [`tf.summary.image`](https://www.tensorflow.org/api_docs/python/tf/summary/image) to write the image.

 ```{code-cell} ipython3
 :id: Y8cMntSdfyyT